The entrepreneur’s dilemma is usually quite simple:

 For most entrepreneurs, they’ll turn to manufacturing in China because it’s the most effective method and will give you the highest margins.
 The hard part about manufacturing in China is figuring out who to work with and how to manage that manufacturing process.

-If you want to learn how to create your own brand, find the perfect manufacturer, and manage the manufacturing process, then continue to read below.
+So, if you want to learn how to create your own private label product, find the perfect manufacturer, and manage the manufacturing process, then continue to read below.

 Ask Your Manufacturer This: Are you a Factory?

 It’s a question you should be asking a lot and it’s one that I love helping people answer.
 You see, I faced the same problem as you seven years ago.

 I had the idea to invent the first leather watch strap without holes and needed to figure out how to manufacture it.
 Lucky for me, I used to live in China and speak Mandarin.

 Even then, I still had to go through this whole process to create my own private label product and brand.
 That brand eventually grew to just over six figures in the first year.
 Before that first year of sales though, it took us about five months to manufacture a prototype.